-Cast iron skillets are perfect for consumers who are looking for durable cookware that retains heat very well and cooks extremely well but isn’t as heavy as cast iron cookware.
-Unfortunately, a lot of people who would benefit from using this type of cookware doesn’t because they don’t realize all of the benefits that this cookware provides.
+Carbon steel skillets are durable, retain heat very well, and cook extremely well but aren’t as heavy as cast iron cookware.
 That’s why we’ve decided to write this extensive guide on the product so consumers will find pans that will not only help them cook food to perfection but will last them for generations to come.
-Having said that, below are the best cast-iron skillets currently available, as well as a guide for their general care.
+Having said that, below are the best carbon steel skillets currently available, as well as a guide for their general care.

 List of the Best Carbon Steel Pans